JuliaComputing/Multibody.jl/docs/src/examples/pendulum.md

 plot(sol, idxs = joint.s, title="Mass-spring-damper system")
 ```

 As is hopefully evident from the little code snippet above, this linear pendulum model has a lot in common with the rotary pendulum.
 In this example, we connected both the spring and a damper to the same axis flange in the joint.
-This time, the components came from the `TranslationalModelica` submodule of ModelingToolkitStandardLibrary rather than the `Rotational` submodule.
+This time, the components came from the `Translational` submodule of ModelingToolkitStandardLibrary rather than the `Rotational` submodule.
 Also here do we pass `useAxisFlange` when we create the joint to make sure that it is equipped with the flanges `support` and `axis` needed to connect the translational components.

 ### Why do we need a joint?
 In the example above, we introduced a prismatic joint to model the oscillating motion of the mass-spring system.
 In reality, we can suspend a mass in a spring without any joint, so why do we need one here?
 The answer is that we do not, in fact, need the joint, but if we connect the spring directly to the world, we need to make the body (mass) the root object of the kinematic tree instead: